Residency in The Bahamas – The Ultimate Guide

 Fees for annual residency vary from a one time fee of $250 for spouses of Bahamians to reside and work in The Bahamas (no fee for dependents), through to $500 per year for an annual residence permit for a non-Bahamian second home owner.

 A Permanent Residence Permit allows non-Bahamians to reside permanently in The Bahamas.
 This route is ideal for individuals looking to buy property, open a business or retire in The Bahamas.
 To qualify, applicants must fit in one of several categories, including “financially independent individuals or investors who are legitimate owners of a residence in The Bahamas.”

 Foreign nationals investing at least $750,000 in real estate in The Bahamas qualify to apply for Permanent Residency in The Bahamas.

 Foreign nationals investing at least $1,500,000 in real estate in the Bahamas can apply for Accelerated Consideration for Permanent Residency in The Bahamas which fast tracks the application process.

-To qualify, applicants must also meet certain additional criteria as follows: Applicants must be aged over 18, be of good character, be able to demonstrate the ability to support themselves financially, and declare in writing that they wish to live permanently in The Bahamas.
+To qualify, applicants must also meet certain additional criteria as follows: Applicants must be aged over 18, be of good character, be able to demonstrate the ability to support themselves financially, and declare in writing that they wish to live in The Bahamas on a permanent basis.
 Spouses and dependent children aged under age 18 who are usually resident in the household may be endorsed on the certificate at the time of the original application or at a subsequent date.

 There are many advantages to becoming a resident of The Bahamas.